BurnOutTrader/fund-forge/README.md

 Currently the market handler is very crude, backtesting results are innacurate, it is for development purposes only.

 All requests made by the engine will use the DataVendor or Brokerage variant in some way.
+We are simply:
-We are simply sending a request to the server using the DataVendor or Brokerage enum variant, and the server is returning a response with the data we require based on that variant.
+1. Sending a request to the server using the DataVendor or Brokerage enum variant
+2. The server is returning a response with the data we require based on that variant.
 ```rust
 fn example() {
     /// in a strategy we could request the symbols for a market like this